mattermost/docs/source/help/getting-started/searching.md

 _____
 The search box in Mattermost returns non-case sensitive results from any channel of which you’re a member.
 Use search modifiers to narrow your search results.
 Click **Jump** on the right of a search result to view that post in the channel archive.

-It is also possible to expand the right-hand sidebar to make search results easier to read by clicking on the expand/collapse icon with two arrows in the top right corner of the sidebar.
+Expand the right-hand sidebar to make search results easier to read by clicking on the expand/collapse icon with two arrows in the top right corner of the sidebar.

 ## Search Modifiers